World Heroes

 In my opinion, most of the characters of World Heroes just weren't very likeable - right off the bat.
 The fact that characters are based on historical figures is a unique novelty and all, but the designs themselves lack originality, personality, and...
 I don't know.... something.
 Plus, many of the World Heroes just seem like they really really want to be in Street Fighter 2 (but are settling for this lower budget deal out of necessity, so they're making the best of it).
 On the bright side, the sequel World Heroes 2 added several interesting characters which helped the lackluster roster situation of the first game.

-Worth mentioning, World Heroes characters are known for some of the all time worst "win quotes" in fighting game history.
-And keep in mind... back then, simple win quotes went a long way for fighting game character personalities.
-If you want to see what I'm talking about, take a look at some of the screenshots on the bottom right.
+Worth mentioning, World Heroes characters are known for some of the all time worst win quote translations in fighting game history.
+These character quotes are so off-the-wall and goofy that they make the game almost seem like an attempt at comedy.
+And keep in mind... back then, simple win quotes from characters went a long way for fighting game character personalities.
+Other fighting game characters were actually "cool".
+This lot?
+Ehhh.
+They seem like knock-off action figures at the dollar store.
+To see some examples of the terrible win quotes I'm referring to, view some them in the Screenshots gallery.

 Developer(s): Alpha Denshi (assisted by SNK)